openwisp/openwisp-monitoring/README.rst

 .. figure:: https://github.com/openwisp/openwisp-monitoring/raw/docs/docs/1.1/alert_field_info.png
   :align: center

-**Note:** To access the above pages, the user must have permissions for ``Check`` and ``AlertSetting`` inlines, These permissions are included by default in the "Administrator" and "Operator" groups and are shown in the screenshot below.
+**Note:** To access the features described above, the user must have permissions for ``Check`` and ``AlertSetting`` inlines, these permissions are included by default in the "Administrator" and "Operator" groups and are shown in the screenshot below.

 .. figure:: https://github.com/openwisp/openwisp-monitoring/raw/docs/docs/1.1/inline-permissions.png
   :align: center